ninjaprox/NVActivityIndicatorView/README.md

-SCLAlertView().showNotice(self, title: "Hello Notice", subTitle: "This is a more descriptive notice text.") // Notice SCLAlertView().showWarning(self, title: "Hello Warning", subTitle: "This is a more descriptive warning text.") // Warning SCLAlertView().showInfo(self, title: "Hello Info", subTitle: "This is a more descriptive info text.") // Info
+SCLAlertView().showNotice(self, title: "Hello Notice", subTitle: "This is a more descriptive notice text.") // Notice SCLAlertView().showWarning(self, title: "Hello Warning", subTitle: "This is a more descriptive warning text.") // Warning SCLAlertView().showInfo(self, title: "Hello Info", subTitle: "This is a more descriptive info text.") // Info SCLAlertView().showEdit(self, title: "Hello Edit", subTitle: "This is a more descriptive info text.") // Edit

 // Advanced
 SCLAlertView().showTitle(